cessationoftime/gitorious-cookbooks/README.md

 # Install procedures

-For installing Gitorious in latest Debian stable using Opscode Chef for a completely automated process, follow these instructions:
+For installing Gitorious in latest Ubuntu 11.04 x86_64 stable using Opscode Chef for a completely automated process, follow these instructions:

     apt-get update
     echo "gem: --no-rdoc --no-ri" > /etc/gemrc